 Built nearly six hundred years ago by one of Ireland's greatest chieftains, Cormac MacCarthy, and has been attracting attention ever since.
 Over the last few hundred years, millions have flocked to Blarney making it a world landmark and one of Ireland's greatest treasures.

 Now that might have something to do with the Blarney Stone, the legendary Stone of Eloquence, found at the top of our tower.
 Kiss it and you'll never again be lost for words!

-This Park spans over 400 acres of parkland and gardens, which were developed over three centuries by the St.Ledger family.
+This Late Georgian (c1725) House sits atop a walled park spanning over 400 acres of parkland and gardens, which were developed over three centuries by the St.Ledger family.
 The guided walk will take visitors through different gardening styles, which reflect the associated historical periods.

 Located in the heart of Cork City (40 mins drive from Longueville House) lies The English Market- A civic space, a meeting place, a thoroughfare, and a bustling social hub of the city.
 With its variety of products, the pride of place accorded to small traders, the personalised service, the growing emphasis on organic products and reliance on small-scale producers, it is forever popular.